Shnatsel/libdiffuzz/README.md

  1. Clone this repository, run `cargo build --release`; this will build libdiffuzz.so and put it in `target/release`
  1. Make your code run the same operation twice in the same process and compare outputs.
+ 1. Run your code like this:
+    - On Linux/BSD/etc: `LD_PRELOAD=/path/to/libdiffuzz.so /path/to/your/binary`
+    - On macOS: `DYLD_INSERT_LIBRARIES=/path/to/libdiffuzz.so DYLD_FORCE_FLAT_NAMESPACE=1 /path/to/your/binary`
- 1. Run your code like this: `LD_PRELOAD=/path/to/libdiffuzz.so /path/to/your/binary`.
-If you're fuzzing with [AFL](http://lcamtuf.coredump.cx/afl/), use `AFL_PRELOAD=/path/to/libdiffuzz.so afl-fuzz ...` instead.
+    - If you're fuzzing with [AFL](http://lcamtuf.coredump.cx/afl/): `AFL_PRELOAD=/path/to/libdiffuzz.so afl-fuzz ...` regardless of platform.
 If you're not fuzzing with AFL - you should!
+ 1. Wait for it to crash
  1. Brag that you've used differential fuzzing to find vulnerabilities in real code

 ## Quick start for Rust code